-He paused for a moment, his thoughtful countenance illuminated by the flickering firelight.
-“Yet Yahweh was faithful even when they were not, sending prophets and leaders to turn them back to their faith.
-Nehemiah reading the Law to the people after rebuilding Jerusalem, for example.
-Or perhaps King Josiah’s discovery of the Torah in the ruins of the Temple and his subsequent reforms.”
+“The human heart has a rather predictable tendency to wander.”
+The Scholar puffed on his pipe; smoke wreathed his long face.
+“The ancient Israelites abandoned their covenant with Yahweh and turned to idolatry with alarming frequency.”
+He paused, his thoughtful countenance illuminated by the flickering firelight.
+“But Yahweh was faithful when they were not, sending prophets and judges to turn them back to faith.
+Nehemiah reading the Law to the people comes to mind.
+Or perhaps King Josiah’s discovery of the Torah in the temple ruins, and his subsequent reforms.”

+The Historian smiled faintly.
+“Yes, but many movements ended in heresy, even as they advertised themselves as a return to ‘biblical’ Christianity.
+One must exercise discernment.”
 He leaned forward, elbows on his knees, staring into the campfire.
-“But it’s also quite true that the Holy Ghost was faithful to bring ‘revival’—if I may use the term—to rejuvenate a passion for Jesus even in a cold-hearted, corrupted church or denomination.
-If there was ecclesiastical resistance . . .
-Well, those whose hearts had been ‘revived’ were often given little recourse but to break away.”
+“But the Holy Ghost faithfully brings revival—if I may use the term—to rejuvenate passion for Jesus, even in a cold-hearted, corrupted church.
+If there was ecclesiastical resistance … Well, those whose hearts had been revived were often given little recourse but to break away.”

 The Elder raised his coffee mug in salute, a knowing twinkle in his eyes.
 “Let us pray so.”